cosmoskitten/beam/website/src/documentation/dsls/sql/zetasql/string-functions.md

 limitations under the License.
 -->

-# Beam SQL string functions for ZetaSQL
+# Beam ZetaSQL string functions

-This page documents scalar functions supported by Beam SQL when using ZetaSQL.
+This page documents the ZetaSQL string functions supported by Beam ZetaSQL.

 These string functions work on STRING data.
 STRING values must be well-formed UTF-8.
 All string comparisons are done byte-by-byte, without regard to Unicode canonical equivalence.